 Charlize Theron, Obba Babatunde, Giovanni Ribisi, Chris Ellis, Alex Rocco, Peter Scolari, Rita Wilson, Chris Isaak, Keven Pollak, Bill Cobbs.

-Not really about radio as much as about the rise and fall of an American pop group in 1964 as a fantasy parallel to the early Beatles (if the early Beatles had only one hit song, ditsy members and if Ringo was the romantic lead and a jazz fanatic).
+Not really about radio as much as about the rise and fall of an American pop group in 1964 in an alternate universe where the Beatles were an American group (if the early Beatles had only one hit song, ditsy members and if Ringo was the romantic lead and a jazz fanatic).